Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietNamNetVietNamNet20/05/2023

-Group 275 (Ho Chi Minh Mausoleum Protection Command) is a special political unit tasked with protecting ceremonial security.
-The honor guards selected for the group are all people with good moral character, good health, good appearance, balanced physique, and the required height.
+Group 275 (Ho Chi Minh Mausoleum Protection Command) is a special political unit, protecting ceremonial security.
+The soldiers selected to join the group are all people with good moral character, good health, good appearance, balanced physique, and the required height.

-In order to be able to stand at attention and not move while on duty, these soldiers have to undergo physical training for many hours every day.
+To be able to stand at attention and not move while on duty, these soldiers had to undergo physical training for many hours every day.

 Since May 19, 2001, the flag raising and lowering ceremony at Ba Dinh Square (in front of President Ho Chi Minh's Mausoleum) has become a national ritual performed daily.
 To perform this task well, the honor guards must regularly practice hard.